pravashdas/NumberSubtractionGame/README.md

 ## How to Play
 1. Clone the repository to your local machine.
 2. Change Directory to  `NumberSubtractionGame` by using the command `cd NumberSubtractionGame`.
-3. Give the permission to the 'magic.py' to the script by using `chmod +x magic.py` and `cd src` then `chmod +x number_subtraction_game.py
-4`.
-Run the `python magic.py` script using a Python interpreter.
+3. Run the `python magic.py` script using a Python interpreter.
-5. Follow the prompts to play the Number Subtraction Game.
+4. Follow the prompts to play the Number Subtraction Game.

 ## Contributing
 Contributions are welcome!
 If you have ideas for improvements or find any issues, feel free to open an issue or submit a pull request.